Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents: Unveiling Misevolution in Self-evolving LLM Agents

 \textbf{Observations and analysis.} In our experiments on tool creation and reuse, Table \ref{tab:results_tool_evolution_insecure_tools} shows that even agents powered by leading LLMs frequently create and reuse tools with vulnerabilities throughout their life cycles.
-On average, the Overall Unsafe Rate reached 65.5\%, indicating a significant safety concern.
-We also observed interesting behaviors in our manually curated cases (see Appendix \ref{app:showcase_tool_mismatch}).
+On average, the Overall Unsafe Rate reached 65.5\%. {We also observed interesting behaviors in our manually curated cases.
+Figure \ref{fig:tool_mismatch_showcase} shows that an agent creates a tool with a hardcoded list of Personally Identifiable Information (PII), \textit{e.g.}, name or phone, and later naively reuses it in a medical context.
+However, it failed to remove domain-specific sensitive data like age and postal code that allows re-identification.
+See Appendix \ref{app:showcase_tool_mismatch} for more showcases and detailed analysis.}

 In our experiments on ingesting external tools, Table \ref{tab:results_tool_evolution_ingesting} shows that agents consistently struggled to detect deeply embedded security issues within GitHub repositories.
-The best-performing model, Gemini-2.5-Flash, achieved a Refusal Rate of only 15.9\%, while the weakest, Qwen2.5-72B-Instruct, reached only 4.5\%.
-This highlights a critical concern: while gaining stronger capabilities, the agent's inability to discern hidden threats makes it a potential vector for introducing risks.
+Even the best-performing model, Qwen3-235B-A22B-Instruct, achieved a Refusal Rate of only 7.28\%.
+This highlights a critical concern: as capabilities grow stronger, the agent's inability to discern hidden threats may make it a potential vector for introducing risks.